 Today was the biggest shopping day of the season, and what did I do?
-I stayed in bed.
-I wasn’t about to get up at three in the morning to stand in line at Wal-Mart, no matter how much money I could save on a 32 inch television.
+I stayed in bed until ten, when my mother dragged me up saying we had things to do.
+Thankfully (see, I have been thinking up more things to be thankful for) I wasn’t up at three in the morning standing in line at a Wal-Mart (no matter how much money I could save on a 32 inch television.)
 That sort of thing is something you do once in your life, and I already did my time.

 I wasn’t overly interested in a Furby, myself.
 My kids hadn’t requested one, so I had no intention to lose any sleep on the day after Thanksgiving just to buy an overpriced toy.